UKCloud/documentation/articles/azure/azs-list-vm-extensions.md

 toc_mdlink: azs-list-vm-extensions.md
 ---

-# How to List VM Extensions in Azure Stack with PowerShell
+# How to list VM extensions in Azure Stack with PowerShell

 This document explains how to list VM extensions in Azure Stack with PowerShell.